 - The charge for advance entry for six events is £10.00 (£16 if not registered with England Athletics) (only available to members of participating clubs).

 - To enter on the day there is a charge of £4.00 (plus additional charge of £2 for insurance if you are not registered with England Athletics).

 Advance entry must be paid prior to the first race (a date is circularised ot club representatives each year: this is usually about 1 week before the first event), please pay your cross country representative who will have a list to submit for advance payments.
 You will be issued with a single number which you use at each event.
 A form will be provided at the start of the event for you to tick to say you are running: this is so that the final results can be checked to the numbers of runners in the event.
 If you are planning to compete in the majority of the events it is recommended you pay in advance to avoid the need to queue to enter at the start of each event.

 If you are entering on the day, it is recommended you arrive by 10.00 at latest to allow time to register.
 If you drop out of the event can you please advise a marshall and if possible the marshalls recording finishers.

 There are individual prizes for first three men and ladies in the senior categories and 5 year age band categories (40, 45, 50, 55, 60, 65, 70 for men and 35, 40, 45, 50, 55, 60, 65 for ladies) based on the best 4 results from the 6 races (or 4 out of 5 if only 5 races held).
 Age categories are age as at date of first race.
-For individual results men and laides are scored seperately, the first man and lday each score 200 then count down but only including runners from participating clubs.
+For individual results men and ladies are scored seperately, the first man scores 300 and the first lady 200 then count down but only including runners from participating clubs.